syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how to add tab stops to the paragraph.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph paragraph = section.AddParagraph();
+//Adds tab stop at position 11
+Tab firstTab = paragraph.ParagraphFormat.Tabs.AddTab(11, TabJustification.Left, TabLeader.Dotted);
+//Adds tab stop at position 62 paragraph.ParagraphFormat.Tabs.AddTab(62, TabJustification.Left, TabLeader.Single);
+paragraph.AppendText("This sample\t illustrates the use of tabs in the paragraph.
+Tabs\t can be inserted or removed from the paragraph.");
+//Removes tab stop from the collection paragraph.ParagraphFormat.Tabs.RemoveByTabPosition(11);
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document